Coconut oil cleanses have become a popular form of detox. People are using them to jump-start weight loss, rid their body of toxins, and more.

-Here’s more about coconut oil cleanses and the potential benefits and risks.
+Here’s more about coconut oil cleanses and potential benefits and risks.

 Unlike juice fasts, a coconut oil cleanse is a form of detoxification geared toward eliminating excess sugar from the body.
-Coconut oil is a saturated fat that is thought to metabolize in the liver, making it readily accessible as an energy source.
+Coconut oil is used because it contains lauric acid, a medium chain triglyceride (MCT) (

-There is no evidence that coconut oil cleanses have any health benefits, although proponents claim they have several benefits.
-These purported benefits include:
+There is no evidence that eating only coconut oil for 3–4 days provides any health benefits, although proponents claim that these cleanses are helpful.
+Purported benefits include:

 If all you consume for 3 or 4 days is 10 tablespoons of coconut oil and lots of water, the scale is bound to go down.
 However, this weight loss will most likely be comprised primarily of water.

-Even so, some people might feel motivated by the quick drop in pounds.
-But to sustain any weight loss derived during a coconut oil cleanse, you’ll need to follow up with a healthy eating plan, geared toward weight loss.
+So although this fast weight loss is likely only water, some people might feel motivated by the quick drop in pounds.
+But to sustain any weight loss derived during a coconut oil cleanse, you’ll need to follow up with a nutrient-dense eating plan, geared toward weight loss.

 Ingesting large amounts of coconut oil can cause diarrhea, cramps, and gastrointestinal discomfort.